-- 1. Help the student discover practical applications of the gifts of the Holy Spirit and the principles of abundant living. - 2.
-Introduce the student to basic Christian beliefs about God and perceptions of the world. - 3.
-Provide an opportunity for the student to initiate or enhance a living relationship with the Lord and promote Christian discipleship. - 4.
-Orient the student with the crucial beliefs of the church and teach the student how to appropriate the principles of living in faith and the power of the Holy Spirit in a life of healing and ministry.
+1. Help the student discover practical applications of the gifts of the Holy Spirit and the principles of abundant living.

+2. Orient the student with the crucial beliefs of the church and teach the student how to appropriate the principles of living in faith and the power of the Holy Spirit in a life of healing and ministry.